Tata Advanced Systems: History

 In early 2021, it was reported that Tata Advanced Systems of India had likely bought the intellectual property rights of the Grob G180 SPn aircraft for the development of a military variant to be offered to the Indian army as a signals intelligence gathering and surveillance platform.
 In February 2021, Lockheed Martin announced that they are teaming with Tata Advanced Systems for meeting the Indian Navy's proposed requirement for Naval Utility Helicopter (NUH).
 In September 2021 India has signed deal of buying C-295 Cargo aircraft and that will be made by Tata Advanced System.
 In 2022, TASL and GE Aerospace extended their long-term contract for the production and supply of various commercial aircraft engine components, which are to be manufactured at the Tata Centre of Excellence for Aero Engines.

 On 29 March 2023, TASL was awarded a contract from Airbus to supply cargo and bulk cargo doors for the A320neo family.
-They will be manufactured at a new facility in Hyderabad which will deploy advanced robotics and automation for the task.
+They will be manufactured at a new facility in Hyderabad, which will deploy advanced robotics and automation for the task.
 Each shipset would include two cargo doors and one bulk cargo door.

 In 2024, Tata Advanced Systems announced that the company and Lockheed Martin are looking at further opportunities in India.
 This includes establishing a maintenance, repair and overhaul (MRO) facility in India to support the IAF's fleet of 12 C-130Js and other global Super Hercules fleets.
-It also includes expanding the C-130J manufacturing and assembly in India to produce aircraft for the IAF’s Medium Transport Aircraft program, which subject to U.S. government and Indian government approvals.
+It also includes expanding the C-130J manufacturing and assembly in India to produce aircraft for the IAF's Medium Transport Aircraft programme, which subject to U.S. government and Indian government approvals.

-Following an armored vehicle contract from the Royal Moroccan Armed Forces in 2024, Tata Advanced Systems will establish a plant in Casablanca.
+Following an armoured vehicle contract from the Royal Moroccan Armed Forces in 2024, Tata Advanced Systems will establish a plant in Casablanca.
 The first WhAPs are expected to be rolled out in 18 months, with the intention of catering to the broader African market.
 The production facility, which will be operational within a year, will be able to produce 100 combat vehicles yearly.
 In December 2024, TASL doubled the company's landholding in Nagpur’s MIHAN SEZ to 60 acres for expanding its aerospace manufacturing operations.
 TASL's existing Nagpur facility manufactures aircraft floor beams for both Boeing and Airbus at the same facility.

 In April 2025, the company acquired land in Karnataka's Vemgal Industrial Area for setting up a final assembly line for aircraft manufacturing and MRO.
 Four production transfer agreements were signed on 5 June 2025, between Dassault Aviation and Tata Advanced Systems to manufacture the Rafale fighter aircraft fuselage in Hyderabad.
 This includes the front section, the central fuselage, the rear fuselage, and the lateral shells of the rear fuselage for India and other international markets.